Klapper Hall, Room 734

 ENG 742 Shakespeare: This course has two basic aims: to increase students’ technical ability to read Shakespearean text and to extend their knowledge of the politics surrounding the Shakespeare industry.
 The actor and playwright from Stratford has been dead for over four centuries, but his name remains at the center of any contest over Anglo/American cultural heritage (See “Wait, Can They Still Study Shakespeare?” in the September 18, 2020 Chronicle of Higher Education).
 What are the mediations that have kept and keep “Shakespeare” before the public?
 What persons and institutions have pursued cultural and political goals by printing or staging Shakespeare—and what outcomes does your pedagogy foster?
 What do you need to learn in order to undertake Shakespeare?
 For what parts of the Shakespeare legend might you want to serve as undertaker?

-Inkface: Othello and the Formation of White Interpretive Community (forthcoming, University of Virginia Press, 2023)
+Inkface: Othello and White Authority in the Era of Atlantic Slavery (forthcoming, University of Virginia Press, 2023)

 Smith, Cassander L., Miles Parks Grier, and Nicholas Jones, eds.
 Early Modern Black Diaspora Studies: A Critical Anthology.
 Palgrave Macmillan, 2018.